- UCAS course code

 - Students encouraged to take part in discussion of the lecture material during seminar sessions

-- Research required for essay
+- Research required for essay and project

 Students may ask questions at any time during lectures and seminars.
 Teaching staff will answer specific queries by email and during office hours, and will provide contact details in the course handbook or at lectures.
 All submitted coursework will be returned with annotations and an assessment sheet explaining the mark awarded.